 Keys that do not match the root zone name are ignored.
 An alternate key name can be specified using the +root=NAME options.
+DNSSEC Lookaside Validation can also be turned on by using the +dlv=NAME to specify the name of a zone containing DLV records.

-Note: When reading the trust anchor file, delv treats dnssec-keys initial-key and static-key entries identically.
-That is, even if a key is configured with initial-key, indicating that it is meant to be used only as an initializing key for RFC 5011 key maintenance, it is still treated by delv as if it had been configured as a static-key. delv does not consult the managed keys database maintained by named.
-This means that if either of the keys in /etc/bind.keys is revoked and rolled over, it will be necessary to update /etc/bind.keys to use DNSSEC validation in delv.
+Note: When reading the trust anchor file, delv treats managed-keys statements and tru sted-keys statements identically.
+That is, for a managed key, it is the initial key that is trusted; RFC 5011 key management is not supported. delv will not consult the managed-keys database maintained by named.
+This means that if either of the keys in /etc/bind. keys is revoked and rolled over, it will be necessary to update /etc/bind.keys to use DNSSEC validation in delv.